 Before anyone states the obvious, I do realize that most toddlers do not need more energy!
 They usually have plenty all on their own.
 But these “energy balls” are such a delicious (and easy snack) full of nutritious ingredients for little bodies.

-These are an easy snack to make ahead and keep in the fridge.
+These are an easy snack to make at home and keep in the fridge.
 Plus, you don’t need to use any fancy ingredients or complicated methods to make these energy bites.
 You simply warm the wet ingredients and stir them into the dry—all in under 10 minutes.

 And they have a texture that’s sort of like cookie dough so they’re great for younger toddlers, too—just dice them up if needed.